As I’m sure you know, there is only so much midnight oil one can burn.

 Internal auditors make an internal audit plan for a given area of their organization.
 Then, they typically report their findings to the board audit committee via the Chief Internal Auditor/ head of internal audit.
-So, because you are not always looking at financial data, the work is not as monotonous as that of external audit.
+So, because you are not always looking at financial data, the work is not as monotonous as that of external audits.
 However, you might need to complete a lot of research and testing in order to reach conclusions.
 Moreover, you need to have good people skills to effectively extract the information you require from other employees.

 Internal Auditors in the Eyes of Other Departments

 Most people don’t like to have their mistakes pointed out to them.
 So, in this new role, you better be ready to smooth some ruffled feathers.
 As an internal auditor, it will be part of your job to find weaknesses in existing systems.
 Much like in the past, other departments within an organization saw internal auditors as the police.
 For this reason, internal auditors have had to deal with some hostility.
 But nowadays, people have become more aware of the value-add an effective internal audit function can bring.
 Furthermore, finding and correcting a mistake internally produces less embarrassment and potential financial loss than being exposed to a public scandal.

 Internal Audit as a Career for Working Moms